CodeWithDannyCoCo/HNG-Zero/README.md

 ## Live Demo

-The API is deployed at: [Your Render URL]
+The API is deployed at: https://hng-zero.onrender.com/